← All post

 The Internal Resource Challenge

-Many enterprises employ internal linguists – sometimes for quality control, sometimes for specialized content, sometimes for languages where external vendors are scarce or expensive.
+Many companies employ internal linguists – sometimes for quality control, sometimes for specialized content, sometimes for languages where external vendors are scarce or expensive.
 Managing these internal resources through a TMS designed for vendor outsourcing creates friction.

 Internal linguists have capacity constraints that don’t map to the TMS model.
 They have other responsibilities.
 They take vacations.
 They have expertise in certain domains but not others.
 Optimizing their workload – ensuring they’re used for high-value work while routine content goes to vendors – requires visibility the TMS doesn’t provide.